Daredevil (TV series): Streaming

-Daredevil was released on the streaming service Netflix, in all territories where it is available, in Ultra HD 4K and high dynamic range (HDR).
+Daredevil was released on the streaming service Netflix, in all territories where it is available, in Ultra HD 4K and High-dynamic-range video (HDR).
 The first two seasons were enhanced to be available in HDR after their initial release by post-production vendor Deluxe.
 The episodes for each season were released simultaneously, as opposed to a serialized format, to encourage binge-watching, a format which has been used for other Netflix original series.
 Daredevil was the first Netflix original series to receive its Descriptive Video Service audio description track.
 Despite being branded as a "Netflix Original", Daredevil was licensed to Netflix from Disney.

 Daredevil was removed from Netflix on March 1, 2022, along with the other Marvel Netflix series, due to Netflix's license for the series ending and Disney regaining the rights.
 Disney opted not to have Netflix pay a large licensing fee to retain the distribution rights for the series, and instead announced that all the series would be made available on Disney+ on March 16 in the United States, Canada, United Kingdom, Ireland, Australia, and New Zealand, and in Disney+'s other markets by the end of 2022.
 In the United States, revised parental controls were introduced to the service to allow the more mature content of the series to be added, similarly to the controls that already exist for other regions that have the Star content hub.